We are a Wet Cut Granite Facility and Have Gone Digital.

 The only limits to the slab are the size of the room and the ability to install it.
 Certain quarries even produce granite slabs with actual fossils embedded in the surface.
 Of course any surface as attractive and durable as this is going to add permanent resale value to the home.

-When considering granite countertops for your home, it is vital to plan ahead and make sure you have the right tools and skill set to mitigate any potential risk for a DIY install.
+When considering stone countertops for your home, it is vital to plan ahead and make sure you have the right tools and skill set to mitigate any potential risk for a DIY install.